 “Researching, developing, and utilizing these nano properties is at the heart of new technology, just as worker safety is at the heart of what we do at NIOSH,” said NIOSH Director Dr. John Howard.
 “The information contained in these new workplace design solution documents provide employers with strategic steps toward making sure their employees stay safe while handling nanomaterials.”

 What Are the Standards for Nanotechnology?

-The creation of standards for the nanotechnology field are taking place at the international level and involve a several organizations, including the International Organization for Standardization (ISO).
-The World Health Organization (WHO) currently is recommending adding nanomaterials to United Nations’ Globally Harmonized System (GHS) of labeling.
-The guidelines from WHO address assessment of nanomaterial health hazards and exposure, controls, health surveillance, and training of workers.
+The creation of standards for the nanotechnology field involves several organizations, including the International Organization for Standardization (ISO).
+The World Health Organization (WHO) is recommending adding nanomaterials to the United Nations’ Globally Harmonized System (GHS) of labeling.
+The guidelines from WHO address the assessment of nanomaterial health hazards and exposure, controls, health surveillance, and training of workers.

 Nanomaterials have at least one primary dimension less than 100 nanometers.
 Having various shapes and physical and chemical properties, these materials made from ultra-fine particles can cause respiratory and other hazards for workers that use or make them.
 NIOSH’s research adapts guidance procedures for industrial workplaces as well as research laboratories.
 Common processes and tasks with nanomaterials according to NIOSH: